danielbodnar/awesome-stars/README.md

 ## redux

+- [responsively-org/responsively-app](https://github.com/responsively-org/responsively-app) - A modified web browser that helps in responsive web development.
+A web developer's must have dev-tool.
 - [firefox-devtools/debugger](https://github.com/firefox-devtools/debugger) - The faster and smarter Debugger for Firefox DevTools 🔥🦊🛠
 - [Asabeneh/30-Days-Of-JavaScript](https://github.com/Asabeneh/30-Days-Of-JavaScript) - 30 days of JavaScript programming challenge is a step-by-step guide to learn JavaScript programming language in 30 days.
 This challenge may take more than 100 days,  please just follow your own pace.
 - [reactide/reactide](https://github.com/reactide/reactide) - Reactide is the first dedicated IDE for React web application development.